Skip to content

 Passage->>Discovery: Get Targets

-Discovery-->>Passage: List of available servers
+Discovery-->>Passage: List of servers

 Note over Client,Backend: Transfer

-Passage-->>Client: Transfer Packet
+Passage-->>Client: Transfer Packet (target address)

 Passage->>Passage: Close connection